Within This Page

 - Project Management in Construction by Sidney M. Levy.
 McGraw-Hill, 2011.

 - Project Management, Principles and Practices by Pete M. Spinner.
 Prentice-Hall, Inc., 1997.

 - Project Planning Guide by the U.S. General Services Administration.

 - Construction Industry Institute (CII)—A consortium of public and private facility owners, construction contractors, material manufacturers.

 - Construction Management Institute (CMAA)—An association representing the construction management profession.

 - DQI USA, LLC—The Design Quality Indicator tool for measuring building quality.

-- Federal Facilities Council (FFC)—A cooperative association of 24 federal agencies responsible for facility design, acquisition, management, maintenance, and evaluation.
+- Federal Facilities Council (FFC)—A cooperative association of more than 24 federal agencies responsible for facility design, acquisition, management, maintenance, and evaluation.

 - International Cost Estimating and Analysis Association (ICEAA)

 - Project Management Institute (PMI)—An association representing the project management profession with practice standards, credentials certifying project management expertise, and resources for professional development.